 const std = @import("std");

-// Remove "extern" to observe false sharing
+// Remove "extern" or the padding to observe false sharing

 const Data = extern struct {